How I Learned My Weight-Loss Journey Wasn't Over Even After Losing 170 Pounds

 The two years I spent in high school, I never went to homecoming or prom and missed out on a lot of other typical teenager experiences.
 Eventually, that environment became so unbearable that my parents decided it was best for me to drop out and focus on my mental health.

 The Struggle with Yo-Yo Dieting and Diet Pills

 Over the next couple of years, my goal was to lose weight no matter what it took.
 I spent a lot of time in therapy, which helped me cope with my feelings of depression.
 But I was still desperate and impatient to lose weight.
 I decided to take matters into my own hands and began dieting.

 I tried every diet—and I mean every single thing out there.
 From Jenny Craig and Weight Watchers to the 7-day diet and the cabbage soup diet, I did it all.
 But my weight didn't budge.
-(Related: How to Stop Yo-Yo Dieting Once and for All)
+(Related: Why You Should Give Up Restrictive Dieting Once and for All)